- Project components:

-hybkit toolkit of command-line utilities for manipulating, analyzing, and plotting data contained within hyb-format files.
+hybkit toolkit of command-line utilities for manipulating, analyzing, and plotting hyb-format data.

 - Hybkit Toolkit:

-hybkit includes (will include) command-line utilities for the manipulation of “.hyb” format data:
+The hybkit toolkit includes several command-line utilities for manipulation of hyb-format data:

 - Hybkit API:

 Hybkit provides a Python3 module with a documented API for interacting with records in hyb files and associated vienna or CT files.
 This capability was inspired by the BioPython Project.
 The primary utility is provided by a class for hyb records (HybRecord), a class for fold records (FoldRecord), and file-iterator classes (HybFile, ViennaFile, CTFile, HybFoldIter).
 Record attributes can be analyzed, set, and evaluated using included class methods.